Health Care Reform – Why Are People So Worked Up?

 Why are Americans so worked up about health care reform?
-Statements such as “don’t touch my Medicare” or “everyone should have access to state of the art health care irrespective of cost” are in my opinion uninformed and visceral responses that indicate a poor understanding of our health care system’s history, its current and future resources and the funding challenges that America faces going forward.
-While we all wonder how the health care system has reached what some refer to as a crisis stage.
-Let’s try to take some of the emotion out of the debate by briefly examining how health care in this country emerged and how that has formed our thinking and culture about health care.
-With that as a foundation let’s look at the pros and cons of the Obama administration health care reform proposals and let’s look at the concepts put forth by the Republicans?
+Statements such as “don’t touch my Medicare” or “everyone should have access to state-of-the-art health care irrespective of cost” are, in my opinion, uninformed and visceral responses that indicate a poor understanding of our healthcare system’s history, its current and future resources and the funding challenges that America faces going forward.
+While we all wonder how the healthcare system has reached what some call a crisis stage.
+Let’s take some of the emotion out of the debate by briefly examining how health care in this country emerged and how that has formed our thinking and culture about health care.
+With that as a foundation, let’s look at the pros and cons of the Obama administration’s health care reform proposals and let’s look at the concepts put forth by the Republicans.

 what can we do?

 First, let’s get a little historical perspective on American health care.
 This is not intended to be an exhaustive look into that history, but it will appreciate how the healthcare system and its expectations developed.
 What drove costs higher and higher?